Second Chance (1953 film): Plot

-A mob bookkeeper (played by Milburn Stone) is confronted, shot, and killed by the utterly ruthless hitman Cappy Gordon (Jack Palance), under orders from the notorious gangster Vic Spilato, who is currently under investigation by the U.S. Senate.
-Cappy then heads for San Cristóbal, a bustling town in an unspecified Latin American country, with plans to deliver a similar fate to Spilato's estranged girlfriend, the singer Clare Shepperd (Linda Darnell), who is trying to escape her past connections with Spilato.
+A mob bookkeeper is killed by hitman Cappy Gordon, under orders from gangster Vic Spilato, who is currently under investigation by the U.S. Senate.
+Cappy then heads for the Latin American town of San Cristóbal, with plans to murder singer Clare Shepperd, Spilato's estranged girlfriend.

-Meanwhile, Russ Lambert (played by Robert Mitchum), an American prizefighter, also heads to San Cristóbal to take his mind off his recent, accidental killing of an opponent in the ring.
-Lambert prepares to fight a local challenger named Rivera.
-At the same time, Clare, under the alias "Clare Sinclair," seeks out a bar-owner named Felipe who was once criminally connected with her gangster ex, and sells him a valuable pair of earrings.
-Clare watches as Lambert wins the match against Rivera and finds herself attracted to Lambert, though she has mistakenly bet on Rivera.
-Soon afterward, Cappy's hunt for Clare ends, and he expresses his love for her, promising to spare her life if she will run off with him.
+Meanwhile, American prizefighter Russ Lambert also heads to San Cristóbal to take his mind off his accidental killing of an opponent in the ring.
+Clare, under the alias "Clare Sinclair," seeks out Felipe, a bar-owner who was once criminally connected with Spilato, and sells him a valuable pair of earrings.
+Clare finds herself attracted to Lambert after watching him defeat local challenger Rivera, whom she has mistakenly bet on.
+Cappy eventually finds Clare and expresses his love for her, promising to spare her life if she runs off with him.
 Instead, Clare flees for Felipe's bar and threatens to expose the owner to Cappy, unless Felipe will persuade Lambert to meet her at the isolated Posado de Don Pascual.
-Felipe does so and Clare and Lambert meet there, tentatively beginning a relationship with romantic possibilities, though Clare does not tell Lambert about her stormy past.
+Felipe does so, and Clare and Lambert meet there, beginning a relationship with romantic possibilities, though Clare does not tell Lambert about her stormy past.

-Clare and Lambert take an aerial tramway to La Cumbre ("The Summit"), an idyllic but almost completely secluded mountaintop village, and they enjoy a stroll through the town, unaware that Cappy is pursuing them.
-They watch a sexually provocative dance, performed by a young man and woman, whose older husband, Vasco (Rodolfo Hoyos Jr.), drags her off in a jealous rage, kills her, and is consequently arrested.
-Upset by the event, Clare and Lambert head toward a hotel where they spend the night, since the aerial lift has ended service for the night and there is no other way in or out of La Cumbre.
-Lambert and Clare kiss, and Lambert reveals he knows of her history with Spilato.
+Clare and Lambert take an aerial tramway to La Cumbre ("The Summit"), a secluded mountaintop village, and enjoy a stroll through the town, unaware that Cappy is pursuing them.
+They watch a sexually provocative dance performed by a young man and woman, whose husband, Vasco, drags her off in a jealous rage, kills her, and is arrested.
+Upset by the event, Clare and Lambert decide to stay at a hotel, since the aerial lift has ended service for the night and there is no other way in or out of La Cumbre.
+The two kiss, and Lambert reveals he knows of her history with Spilato.